ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

         df_population.loc[df_age.index, 'first_name'] = random_names(age, sex, len(df_age))
         df_population.loc[df_age.index, 'middle_name'] = random_names(age, sex, len(df_age))

+Note that if someone is born after 2020, their first name is sampled from first names in 2020, while for individuals born earlier their name is sampled from first names of birth year.

 It could be valuable to include correlation between first and last names.
 There will be a little from the strategy described above, but we could develop a strategy to more explicitly model it.
 One approach